KarasDominik/meal-planner/README.md

 Each field is optional.

 ## Technologies Used

-Spring boot, iTextPDF, Apache PDFBox, JUnit, Mockito, RestAssured
+- Spring boot
+- iTextPDF
+- Apache PDFBox
+- JUnit
+- Mockito
+- RestAssured